 Different types of neural networks are useful for different applications.

 - In the real estate application, we use a universally Standard Neural Network architecture.

 - Audio is most naturally represented as a one-dimensional time series or as a one-dimensional temporal sequence.
-Hence, for a sequence data, we often use Recurrent Neural Network (RNN).
+Hence, for sequence data, we often use the Recurrent Neural Network (RNN).

 - Language, English and Chinese, the alphabets or the words come one at a time and language is also represented as a sequence data.
 RNNs are often used for these applications.

 - For more complex applications, like autonomous driving, where you have an image and radar info it is possible to end up with a more custom or some more complex, hybrid neural network architecture.

 Machine learning is applied to both Structured Data and Unstructured Data.